The best music festivals on the Sunshine Coast

 If you’re not a local, let me start by saying yes, there is actually a giant pineapple at home on the site of this epic festival, and yes, people take the pineapple theme quite seriously in their attire (it’s even turned into a competition for best dressed).

-Its fourth year saw a sold out show, amusement rides and endless good vibes as party-goers danced the day and night away to an epic lineup of national and international acts, including RUFUS and Hermitude.
+Its fifth year saw amusements rides and endless good vibes as 13,000 party-goers descended upon the Pineapple Fields to dance the day and night away to an epic lineup of national and international acts, including Peking Duk and Safia.

 Spread across four stages, you can flit between checking out the coast’s own local talent before heading down the hill to catch headliners making music love across the two main stages.